jasmine-y-wang/codepath-parstagram/README.md

 - [x] User can load more posts once he or she reaches the bottom of the feed using endless scrolling.
 - [x] User should switch between different tabs using fragments and a Bottom Navigation View.
     - [x] Feed Tab (to view all posts from all users)
-    - [ ] Capture Tab (to make a new post using the Camera and Photo Gallery)
+    - [x] Capture Tab (to make a new post using the Camera and Photo Gallery)
     - [x] Profile Tab (to view only the current user's posts, in a grid)
 - [x] Show the username and creation time for each post
 - User Profiles:
     - [ ] Allow the logged in user to add a profile photo
     - [x] Display the profile photo with each post
-    - [ ] Tapping on a post's username or profile photo goes to that user's profile page
+    - [x] Tapping on a post's username or profile photo goes to that user's profile page
     - [x] User Profile shows posts in a grid
-- [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse
+- [x] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse
 - [x] User can comment on a post and see all comments for each post in the post details screen.
 - [x] User can like a post and see number of likes for each post in the post details screen.

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] Heart turns red after liking

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
+1. Show who liked certain posts (liked by X and others)
-2.
+2. Allow users to add bios and edit their profile

 ## Video Walkthrough